malekhammou/host-ats-internal-api/README.md

 **Outputs:**
 - Provide more metadata about the selected thumbnail, as well as other thumbnail candidates
 - Top X thumbnail candidates, instead of single/all, should be listed in the output file and provided as images
+- Output filenames can use timestamps to avoid unwanted overwrites

 **Logic:**
 - Remove bad quality frames/thumbnails first